1948 KLM Constellation air disaster: Events prior to approach

 The aircraft was piloted by Koene Dirk Parmentier, one of the winners of the MacRobertson Air Race, widely regarded as one of the great flyers of the era, and KLM's chief pilot.
-The co-pilot on the flight was Kevin Joseph O'Brien.
+The co-pilot on the flight was Irish citizen Kevin Joseph O'Brien.

 Nijmegen was scheduled to fly from its home base at Schiphol Airport near Amsterdam at 8:00 p.m.
 CET to New York via Prestwick, with Shannon Airport in Ireland as the alternative stopover point in case of bad weather at Prestwick.
 The aircraft carried sufficient fuel to divert to Shannon and then back to Schiphol, if necessary.
 The plane's departure was delayed as additional cargo was loaded for transport to Iceland, which would be an additional stop en route from Prestwick to New York.

 The plane eventually left Schiphol at 9:11 p.m., crossed the English coast at Flamborough Head, eventually heading NW at 2320, when it turned almost due South approximately 15 miles ESE of Kilmarnock.
 The aircraft eventually started its run in towards runway 32 (Prestwick's longest runway and, at the time, its only runway that offered a ground-controlled approach, at 2325 at 1500'.

 The weather forecast Parmentier had been given by the Royal Dutch Meteorological Institute at Schiphol had told him that there was some slight cloud at Prestwick, but that it would likely dissipate by the time the Nijmegen arrived.
 This report was incorrect; the weather at Prestwick was steadily deteriorating, with the weather at the alternative destination of Shannon even worse.